HKMechKey/HK-Mech-Key-Bot/README.md

 # DISCLAIMER

-This bot is solely made for the benefit Hong Kong Mechanical Keyboard Telegram Group.
+This bot is solely made for the benefit of Hong Kong Mechanical Keyboard Telegram Group.

 # HOW TO USE